-There was a net increase of £3.55m in net cash flow from operating activities (2021: Increase £2.60m).
-After servicing debt and a capital programme, there was a net cash inflow of £547k (2021: £865k).
+There was a net decrease of £1.4m in cash flow from operating activities (2022: increase £3.55m).
+After servicing debt and a capital programme, there was a net cash outflow of £1,727k (2022: inflow of £547k).

 The size of the College's total borrowing and its approach to interest rates has been calculated to ensure a reasonable cushion between the total cost of servicing debt and operating cash flow.